jma4/MSIS-2629-Individual-Project/Revised version.md

 ## **Project Overview**

 The projct aims the goal of presenting relationships between Chicago's speed camera violation and traffic crashes to the Mayor of Chicago.
 Using Tableau software to explore supportive data, create visualizations and construct analyses base on findings.
+Through this case, I would like to present if speed cameras have impact on reducing speed relevant traffic crashes.

 ## **Dataset Overview**